8.13. The problem of compensation for backlash (example from technical support)¶

 Hello dear Marvin,

 First of all, set up a profile for your stage.
-Open XILab -> Settings -> “Restore from file…” button -> open “Standa” folder -> chose 8MKVDOM-1.cfg.
+Open XILab -> Settings -> “Load setting from file…” button -> open “Standa” folder -> chose 8MKVDOM-1.cfg.
 Don’t forget to click “Apply” and “Save to flash” buttons.

 After that click the “Go home” button in the xilab main window and click “Zero” button.
 Revolution sensor or encoder will help you better control position